Inclusion and Accessibility

 Representation Strategies for Access

-• Multimedia Resources: Combine text, audio, video, and interactive elements in every lesson
+• Multimedia Resources: Combine text, audio, video, or interactive elements only when each format serves a defined purpose; do not require multiple formats in every lesson.

 • Graphic Organizers: Provide visual frameworks to help students organize information